happner/benchmarket/README.md

 The configurer runs ahead of each test.
 It searches for `.benchmarket.js` by walking up the directory tree (toward root), starting from the directory containing the testfile.

 It loads config keys from each found file.
 The first encountered key wins in cases where a key is found in multiple locations during the walk.

+*IMPORTANT* In order to mask out the full path of the test files *the repo dirname needs to be specified in config*.
+See second example.

 eg.